Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method

-For $R_1\ge 3 r_0$, $g(0,t)$ appears to keep oscillating indefinitely.
-Apart from $R_1=3r_0$, the oscillations clearly contain more than one frequency.
-The origin of this long-lived oscillation for small $r$ becomes apparent, when we invoke the picture of a quench generating two opposite excitations.
-In Fig.~\ref{FIG:eps} we show the excitation spectrum $\varepsilon_F(k)$ for the initial $R_0$ before the quench (thick line) and the target values $R_1$ (colored lines), using the Bijl-Feynman approximation\cite{bijl1940p,feynman1956pr}, $\varepsilon_F(k)={\hbar^2 k^2\over 2m\,S(k)}$.
-The Bijl-Feynman spectrum is calculated with the ground state static structure factor $S(k)$ obtained from a ground state HNC-EL/0 calculation with the respective value $R_1$.
-For small $R_1$, $\varepsilon_F(k)$ increases monotonously with wave number $k$.
-For $R_1=3r_0$, $\varepsilon_F(k)$ has a plateau with essentially zero slope around $k/k_0=1$, and for larger $R_1$, $\varepsilon_F(k)$ exhibits a maximum, called maxon, with energy $\hbar\omega_m$ and minimum, called roton, at energy $\hbar\omega_r$.
-A vanishing group velocity $v_g(k)={d\varepsilon_F(k)\over dk}$ implies a diverging density of state, leading to a high probability to excite excitatons with $v_g\approx 0$.
+The origin of this long-lived oscillation for small $r$ becomes apparent when we invoke the picture of a quench that generates two opposite excitations.
+For small $R_1$, the Bijl-Feynman spectrum $\varepsilon_F(k)$ increases monotonically with wave number $k$, see right panel of Fig.~\ref{FIG:3D199eps}.
+For $R_1=3\,r_0$, $\varepsilon_F(k)$ has a plateau with essentially zero slope around $k/k_0=1$, and for larger $R_1$, $\varepsilon_F(k)$ exhibits a maximum, called maxon, with energy $\hbar\omega_m$, and a minimum, called roton, with energy $\hbar\omega_r$.
+A vanishing group velocity $v_g(k)={d\varepsilon_F(k)\over dk}$ implies a diverging density of state, leading to a high probability to excite excitations with $v_g\approx 0$.
 Furthermore, the excitation pairs of opposite momenta produced by the quench do not propagate for $v_g=0$.
-For $R_1>3r_0$, roton pairs as well as maxon pairs with opposite momenta are generated.
-Since they do not propagate, the temporal oscillations for small distance $r$ become long-lived for $R_1\ge 3r_0$.
+For $R_1>3\,r_0$, roton pairs as well as maxon pairs with opposite momenta are generated.
+Since they do not propagate, the temporal oscillations for small distance $r$ become long-lived for $R_1\ge 3\,r_0$.